COVID-19 Information Read the Latest

 Says Victor Morell, MD, chief of cardiac surgery and co-director of UPMC Children’s Hospital's Heart Institute, “We are delighted that Dr. da Silva has joined our multidisciplinary team to share his unique expertise in the cone procedure.”

-Our expert team members are always available to offer a consultation or second opinion for you or your child.
-Our team will provide you and your child a customized consultation and detailed plan of care.
+Our expert team members can always offer you or your child a consultation or second opinion.
+Our team will provide you and your child with a customized consultation and detailed care plan.

-You can contact the Da Silva Center by email at dasilvacenter@chp.edu, or by phone at 412-692-5218 or complete our online form.
+You can contact the Da Silva Center by email at dasilvacenter@chp.edu, by phone at 412-692-5218, or through our online form.